- Attention deficit hyperactivity disorder (ADHD)

 - Member of the British Association of Counselling and Psychotherapy (MBACP)

-As part of this approach I hope to discover with my clients a greater sense of agency and meaning while also allowing space for painful life events to be experienced more safely and without pre-conception or judgement.
+Alex aims to collaborate with clients in exploring the challenging circumstances that they find themselves in while also respecting the importance and legitimacy of these experiences in their lives.
+As part of this approach, he hopes to discover with his clients a greater sense of agency and meaning while also allowing space for painful life events to be experienced more safely and without preconception or judgement.